tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 research community and ensure that the code remains as open as possible to benefit the community.
 But you would also like to see it being integrated into as many different research codes and even commercial products as possible.
-What would be a good choice of license?
+What would be a good choice of license? (hint: You can use the [choosealicense.com](choosealicense.com) website to help you)

 :::::::::::::::: solution